-Class rank will be reported ONLY for the Top Ten percent to an institute of higher learning as an exact rank or as a percentile.
+Class rank will be reported ONLY for the top 10% to an institute of higher learning as an exact rank and as a percentile.

-Rank in class for the top 10% and valedictorian/salutatorian determination shall be based on a weighted 8 pt scale.
-Grade points shall be based on semester grades for courses taken for High School credit received after completion of 8th grade.
+Rank in class for the top 10% and valedictorian/salutatorian determination shall be based on the weighted 5pt scale.

+Rank GPA calculation shall be based on semester grades for courses taken for High School credit received after completion of 8th grade in the following content areas only: